alexttx/emacs-demo/README.md

 Now turn which-key mode off by typing `M-x which-key-mode` (this toggles which-key).
 You should see the `WK` disappear from the mode line.

 Once agan, type `C-x` and then pause for a few seconds, then type `?`.
-You'll should see help buffer with a list of all key bindings starting with `C-x`.
+You should see help buffer with a list of all key bindings starting with `C-x`.
 Typing `C-g` will cancel the incomplete command but leave the help buffer.
 You can access this same help buffer when which-key is enabled with `C-h h`.